Have you been arrested for a crime related to marijuana? If so, now is the time that you need to fight for your freedom.

-Indiana classifies marijuana as an illegal substance.
-Marijuana is categorized as a Schedule I drug.
-That classification means that marijuana is assigned as one of the most dangerous drugs with absolutely no medical value.
+Indiana classifies marijuana as a Schedule I illegal substance.
+This classification means that marijuana is assigned as one of the most dangerous drugs with no known medical value.
+Activities such as the possession or distribution of any amount of marijuana can result in serious penalties.

-If you are arrested for the possession of marijuana in Indiana, it’s important to contact and Indiana marijuana defense lawyer, The Law Office of B.D.
+After being charged with for possession of marijuana in Indiana, don't wait to contact our Indiana marijuana defense lawyer, The Law Office of B.D.
 Williams, Esq. at 317-458-9911.
+With our team, you have more than 20 years of experience standing behind you each step of the way.

 Indiana Marijuana Laws